carlesbellver/blog_src/content/posts/2020-02-11-this-scrips-intends.md

 +++

-> This scrips intends to sync near-automatically via git in "tracking" repositories where a nice history is not as crucial as having one.
+> This scrips intends to sync near-automatically via git in “tracking” repositories where a nice history is not as crucial as having one.